I am nothing

 And today, there is no beggar I do not envy simply because he is not me.

-I consider in each one the rags and the sores and the lie,
+I consider in each one the rags and the wounds and the lie,

 And I muse: maybe you never lived, or studied, or loved, or believed